↑

 How to Cure the Post-Holiday Blues

-No matter which of the different names you use, I hope you find some things to help you feel better and cure the post-holiday blues!
+No matter which of the different names you use, I hope you find some self-care activities to help you feel better and cure the post-holiday blues!

 Continue building spiritual horsepower through prayer.

-After focusing on gratitude and thankfulness in November and celebrating Advent in December, many people have created a spiritual momentum.
+Many people have created a spiritual momentum by focusing on gratitude and thankfulness in November and celebrating Advent in December.

-Research shows that meditative prayer is calming, and church service participation reduces stress levels.
+Research shows that meditative prayer is calming, and church service participation reduces stress.

-Keep doing what you’re doing, or add something new or different.
+Keep doing the spiritual self-care that you’re doing, or consider adding something new or different.

 salmon and salad on a plate